YanLiu96/master_project_image_caption/readme.md

 **Make sure you have run command above( `python3 main.py -c data_prepare`) to process data, otherwise you may lack necessary file**

+There are two ways to get the evaluation reuslts (score of bleu, spice, metor. cider, etc.)

 ### 3.1 use the model trained by yourself or provided by me

 If you dont like to train a new model and still want to do the this work, you can download pre-trained models below provided by me (but make sure the `checkpoint` path in `train.py` be right) and pick one to do the next job.
 Besides, you also need to download the vocabulary.The optimal_model is recommended.